-The City requires restricted amounts to be spent first when both restricted and unrestricted cash fund balance is available.
-Additionally, the City would first use committed, then assigned, and lastly unassigned amounts of unrestricted cash fund balance when expenditures are made.
+As of year end, the City had not formally adopted a fund balance policy.
+The City uses restricted amounts to be spent first when both restricted and unrestricted fund balance is available.
+Additionally, the City would first use committed, then assigned, and lastly unassigned amounts of unrestricted fund balance when expenditures are made.